 Marx and Engels view of Russia was partly tactical : factually for many years Russia was the stronghold of reaction.
-Nonetheless, behind the tactical stance was a view of Russia and Russian History, which was at odds with the approach of historical materialism and a class focused analysis.
+Nonetheless, behind the tactical stance was a view of Russia and Russian history, which was at odds with the approach of historical materialism and a class focused analysis.
 The development of the distinctive approach of Marx and to a lesser extent his friend Engels, gave way to passionate involvement in the politics and indeed prejudices of the time.
-In Marx’s book , Secret Diplomatic History of the 18th Century, Russia appeared to be immune from internal revolution : the Russian government was considered to be synonymous with the Russian people.
-It was a history of dynastic ambition and intrigue.
+In Marx’s book , Secret Diplomatic History of the Eighteenth Century, Russia appeared to be immune from internal revolution.
+The Russian government was considered to be synonymous with the Russian people; it was a history of dynastic ambition and intrigue.
 Tsar Peter the Great’s regime was understood to be a product of Mongol barbarism and the people shared the government’s values of arrogance and guile.

 Following the defeated revolutions of 1848, Engels, “saw Germany as having a civilising mission to fulfil in relation to her eastern neighbours “.
 (8) This was mainly, but not exclusively, directed at Russia.
 These kind of comments were later influential in German Social Democracy, which used them out of context to justify support for Germany’s First World War aims.
 The Main eastern nationality not considered to be destined to be destroyed in a war- revolution was Poland.
 The Polish national idea was not tied to capitalist development internally, but was the ideology of the Polish agrarian nobility, who were not agrarian capitalists, as in England.
 For Marx and Engels, an independent Poland would be a barrier to reactionary Russia.

 German Unification was not achieved by a national revolutionary war from below, but by counter-revolution from above.
-The support for national unification and centralisation, to aid capitalist development, became detached from a revolutionary plebian struggle from below.
+The support for national unification and centralisation, to aid capitalist development, became detached from a revolutionary struggle from below.
 Reactionaries modernised from above.
-Prince Otto Von Bismark, and the aristocratic Prussian Junkers, in Germany, are one example.
-Bismark , the state chancellor in 1862, made the politics clear when he stated : ” if revolution there is to be, let us undertake it, rather than undergo it”. ( 10) Giving tactical support to national self-determination, which in the abstract might provide indirect aid to the development of capitalism and the working class, in the long run, comes unstuck when these politics become tools for reactionaries.
+One example is Prince Otto Von Bismark, and the aristocratic Prussian Junkers in Germany.
+Bismark , the state chancellor in 1862, made the politics clear when he stated : ” if revolution there is to be, let us undertake it, rather than undergo it”. ( 10) Giving tactical support to national selfdetermination, which in the abstract might provide indirect aid to the development of capitalism and the working class, in the long run, comes unstuck when these politics become tools for reactionaries.

 Many Marxists have an uncritical, even religious approach to Marx.
 Rosa Luxemburg was not one of them.
 She regarded the views of Marx and Engels on the National Question as outdated.
 Russia had been transformed by capitalist industrialism and internal revolution was a growing possibility.
 There was no longer a need to support Polish Independence.
 Marx had been wrong to argue “that without an independent Poland, there can be no independent and united Germany” .
 (11) A united Germany had changed things.
 The development of imperialism had transformed politics in Europe.
 Furthermore, ” as long as imperialist world politics determine and regulate the inner and outer life of a nation, there will be no national self-determination”.
 (12) Rosa Luxemburg considered that a general right of self-determination was utopian.
 The modern state was not about freedom, but class dominance of the bourgeoisie.